ruoyuanDu/JupyterNotebookHtml-to-React-Processor/Readme.md

 3. In terminal run: python3 reactProcessor.py --input_folder_path './output'
     a. this will take files from the output folder and create new react.js files in the outputReact folder.
     b.
 To process a single file in the input folder, use reactProcessor.py input_fiel <file_name(no path needed as long as it's in the output folder)>.
 The file should be in the output folder too.

+htmlProcessor_python.py is for python scripts htmlProcessor.py is for pyspark scripts